navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** Concatenative code is highly composable.
 Any sequence of words can be extracted into a new word.
 Refactoring is trivial because there are no variable names to coordinate.

+**History:** Concatenative programming was pioneered by **Charles Moore** with **Forth** (1970).
+Moore designed Forth to control radio telescopes at the National Radio Astronomy Observatory - he needed something small, fast, and interactive.
+Forth became popular in embedded systems, early personal computers, and even spacecraft (it powered the guidance system on several NASA missions).
+Other concatenative languages include PostScript (the PDF predecessor), Factor, and Joy.

 **Contrast with mainstream:** Most languages are "applicative" - you apply functions to arguments: `print(add(1, double(x)))`.
 Notice how you read this inside-out.
 Concatenative code reads left-to-right, like a pipeline.

 ---